JNRowe/vim-configs/dein.rst

 .. note::

-    I don’t automatically enable this on specific filetypes because it *severely* slows down :command:`vim`, enough to make you regret enabling it sometimes.
-However, when it is useful it is *incredibly* useful and definitely worth the slow down.
+    I don’t automatically enable this on specific filetypes because it *severely* slows down :command:`vim`, sometimes even enough to make you regret enabling it.
+However, it is *incredibly* useful and definitely worth the slow down when you’re editing themes.

 .. _nrrwrgn-plugin: